Resolved photoproduction of the $B_c$ meson in electron-proton collisions: Numerical results and discussions

 \item Most significantly, at FCC-$ep$-2 ($\sqrt{S} = 10.0$ TeV), the $gg$ contribution reaches $\sim 11.4\%$, highlighting its importance in high-energy regimes.
 This substantial contribution underscores the necessity of including resolved processes for precision predictions at future colliders like the FCC-$ep$. \end{itemize}

+This trend can be attributed to the enhancement of the gluon density in the photon at small Bjorken-$x$, which becomes increasingly relevant at higher center-of-mass energies.
 The $q\bar{q}$ channel remains consistently negligible across all colliders ($< 1\%$), as expected due to the suppression of quark-initiated processes in photoproduction.
+This suppression originates from both the smaller quark densities in the photon and the absence of dynamical enhancements present in gluon-initiated processes.

 The cross sections for excited states follow similar patterns, with the $B_c^*$ states having larger cross sections due to their spin-triplet configuration.
 Future electron--proton colliders are designed to operate at very high luminosities.
 Taking the FCC-$ep$ as a representative example, its projected integrated luminosity can reach the order of $1~\mathrm{ab}^{-1}$.
 Combined with the total cross sections listed in Table~\ref{tab:2}, this implies that approximately ${\cal O}(10^{8})$ $B_c$ mesons could be produced at the FCC-$ep$.
 In contrast, the planned luminosity of the EIC is relatively lower.
 After further accounting for realistic experimental detection and reconstruction efficiencies, only a limited number of $B_c$ events are expected to be observable at the EIC.
 Although the $\gamma+g$ channel provides the dominant contribution to the total cross section, the $g+g$ resolved channel can reach the level of ${\cal O}(10\%)$, indicating that it constitutes a non-negligible component of $B_c$ photoproduction at $ep$ colliders.

 The transverse momentum ($p_t$) distributions for $B_c$ photoproduction provide deeper insights into the kinematic features of different production mechanisms.
 Figure~\ref{fig:pt} presents these distributions for LHeC and FCC-$ep$ configurations.
 From Figure~\ref{fig:pt}(a--d), which display the relative contributions to the prompt $B_c$ yield from different intermediate states, one observes a clear dependence on the transverse momentum.
 The distributions for all $B_c$ states ($B_c$, $B_c^*$, $B_c(2^1S_0)$, $B_c^*(2^3S_1)$) exhibit similar shapes, peaking at low $p_t$ and decreasing rapidly with increasing transverse momentum.
 The contribution from the pseudoscalar state $B_c({}^1S_0)$ increases with increasing $p_T$, whereas the contribution from the vector state $B_c^*({}^3S_1)$ shows a mild decrease as $p_T$ grows.